Ne0n09/cloudflared-remotefalcon/README.md

 ## Changes

+2025.05.12.1
+- Updated update_containers.sh

+- Removed the prompt to backup and just automatically backup Mongo.

+- Updated sed command in prompt_to_update().

+- Extract Mongo DB name, username, and password from MONGO_URI in the .env file.

+- Removed health_check from update_containers.sh to simplify the script.

 2025.3.30.1

 - Fixed the update_rf_containers script.
 The build context for a container would incorrectly be updated to the context of the repo of another container.